Research

 Coding agents powered by large language models are increasingly being used to automate software development tasks.
 However, these agents can inadvertently leak sensitive information or execute unauthorized operations when interacting with external systems.
 FlowGuard addresses these security concerns by applying information flow control to coding agents, ensuring that sensitive data and operations are properly isolated and controlled throughout the agent's execution.

-Masa: Microservice SLO Management
+Masa: Scheduling Microservice RPCs by SLO Slack

 Loom: Efficient Telemetry for Production Systems